barbarer/py4e-int/_sources/database/Exercises.rst

 .. mchoice:: dbEx_MC2
     :practice: T
-    :answer_a: It will remove the Tuple "Cats".
+    :answer_a: It will remove the row "Cats".
     :answer_b: It will move "Cats" to the end of the database.
-    :answer_c: It will remove the Attribute "Cats".
+    :answer_c: It will remove the column "Cats".
-    :answer_d: It will remove the Relation "Cats".
+    :answer_d: It will remove the table "Cats".
     :correct: d
     :feedback_a: "Cats" is not a tuple (row).
     :feedback_b: That's not quite what drop means in SQL.